gokhanatil/gokhanatil.github.io/_posts/2011-06-14-how-to-create-awr-addm-reports-send-via-email.md

 One of the important points is, we need to determine the database ID, instance number, and snapshots dynamically to be able to define it as a job in OEM Grid Control.
 I query DBA_HIST_SNAPSHOT to find the beginning and end snapshot IDs according to variables starttime and endtime.
 I read the database ID and instance number from GV$DATABASE.

-Here’s the simple PL/SQL block to create an **AWR report** in HTML and mail it:
+Here’s a simple PL/SQL script to create an **AWR report** in HTML and mail it:

 {% gist eb4b4ea01771ca350122fc84d7dde778 %}